Welcome to the section of the website where you can find out more about the school’s governors and the work that we do.

 To contact Governors:

-Contacting the Chair of Governors or a foundation Governor can also be done via the website or by phoning the school office on 01373 830455 or emailing firstname.lastname@example.org
+Contacting the Chair of Governors or a foundation Governor can be done by writing to the Chair of governors c/o the school or by phoning the school office on 01373 887390 or emailing email@example.com

 We try to attend most school events and meetings so there should always be an opportunity to speak to us if you want to.